siricco/usb2ci/README.md

 A Linux kernel driver for the Smardtv standalone USB2 Common Interface also known as Hauppauge WinTV-CI, Terratec Cinergy-CIusb or Elgato EyeTV-CI.

-Tested with VDR und ddci2 plugin.
+Tested with VDR and ddci2 plugin.